AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups: Scaling relations

-Given that we introduce a new sample of galaxy groups and we use Bayesian methods for the analysis of the scaling relations, it is important to separate the contribution of the sample from the difference in the analysis.
-So, we also apply the orthogonal distance regression \citep[ODR]{odr}.
-The ODR method fits the data points by minimizing their squared orthogonal distances to the best-fit line.
-The ODR accounts for measurement errors in the two variables, however, it does not estimate the intrinsic scatter of the relation.
-For that reason, and the fact that Bayesian methods typically produce wider confidence intervals than frequentist ones, uncertainties of the \texttt{linmix} parameters are somewhat larger.
-In the following, we present the scaling relation between the XMM-Newton and ROSAT X-ray luminosities ($L_{\rm XMM}-L_{\rm RASS}$).
-We also present the relation between optical velocity dispersion and each of the X-ray luminosity ($\sigma_{\rm v}-L_{\rm X}$), the X-ray gas temperature ($\sigma_{\rm v}-kT$), and the mass ($\sigma_{\rm v}-M_{10000}$).
-As well as between the X-ray temperature and luminosity ($kT-L_{\rm X}$) and between the dark matter-halo concentration and luminosity ($c_{200}-L_{\rm X}$).\\
+Given that we introduce a new sample of galaxy groups and use Bayesian methods to analyse the scaling relations, it is important to separate the contribution of the sample from the difference in the analysis.
+So, we also apply the orthogonal distance regression \citep[ODR]{odr} through its SciPy wrapper \texttt{ODRPACK}\footnote{\url{https://docs.scipy.org/doc/scipy/reference/odr.html}}.
+The main ODR problem can be represented as the minimisation of the residual sum of the squares of the orthogonal distances between each data point ($x_{i}$,$y_{i}$) and the curve representing the model equation $y = \alpha x + \beta$.
+The ODR algorithm can be expressed as

+where $\alpha$ and $\beta$ are the true, yet unknown values of the model parameters, $x_{i}$ and $y_{i}$ are the data vectors, $\delta_{i}$ is the true, yet unknown error on $x_{i}$ (an equivalent for $y_{i}$ is $\epsilon_i$, but it does not affect the solution), $\sigma_{\delta_i}$ and $\sigma_{\epsilon_i}$ are the weights to differentiate the contribution of different points to the solution, which here are selected to be the estimated statistical errors on $x_{i}$ and $y_{i}$, respectively.
+As Bayesian methods typically produce wider confidence intervals than frequentist ones, uncertainties of the \texttt{linmix} parameters are somewhat larger.
+In the following subsections, we present the scaling relations between the \textit{XMM-Newton} and ROSAT X-ray luminosities ($L_{\rm XMM}-L_{\rm RASS}$), the optical velocity dispersion and each of the X-ray luminosity ($\sigma_{\rm v}-L_{\rm X}$), the X-ray gas temperature ($\sigma_{\rm v}-kT$), and the mass ($\sigma_{\rm v}-M_{10000}$) as well as between the X-ray temperature and luminosity ($kT-L_{\rm X}$) and between the dark matter-halo concentration and luminosity ($c_{200}-L_{\rm X}$).\\

-\subsection{Characterisation of AXES X-ray Luminosities}
+\subsection{Characterisation of AXES X-ray luminosities}